mibwurrepo/Gavriilidou_et_al_2020_Bioactivity_Screening/data_visualization/README.md

 Correspondence: asimenia.gavriilidou@wur.nl

 This repository contains codes for analysis performed in the research article by Gavriilidou A., et al (2021).
-"Bioactivity Screening and Gene-Trait Matching Across Marine Sponge-Associated Bacteria." *Marine Drugs*. [submitted]()
+"Bioactivity Screening and Gene-Trait Matching Across Marine Sponge-Associated Bacteria." *Marine Drugs*. [accepted]()

 Instructions: